MLA Format: Everything You Need to Know Here

 For more information on bibliographies, see our MLA format Works Cited List page.

 One of the quirkiest things about this particular style is how publisher names are structured on the final page of references.
-Certain words are abbreviated and other words are written in full.
+Certain words are abbreviated, some words are omitted, and other words are written in full.

 Here are a few examples: